ted-piotrowski/mapbox-gl-shadow-simulator/README.md

 `getHoursOfSun(x: Number, y: Number)` - if sun exposure mode enabled, returns the hours of sunlight for a given pixel on the map

 `remove()` - remove the layer from the map

+`isPositionInSun(x: Number, y: Number)` - check if a position is in the sun

+`isPositionInShade(x: Number, y: Number)` - check if a position is in the shade